Soil Testing in Los Angeles, California

 Wildfire Impacts and Recovery

 CAL FIRE records approximately 1,500 wildfires annually in Los Angeles County, burning roughly 50,000 acres.
-High-intensity fires exceeding 752°F (400°C) destroy soil organic matter, disrupt aggregate structure, and create hydrophobic layers that increase surface erosion rates by 10-100 times normal levels.
+High-intensity fires exceeding 752°F (400°C) destroy soil organic matter, disrupt aggregate structure, and create hydrophobic (water-repellent) surface layers that increase erosion rates by 10-100 times normal levels.
 Post-fire soil recovery requires 5-15 years for full organic matter restoration.

-The 2020 Bobcat Fire affected 115,796 acres, requiring emergency treatments including hydromulching on 15,000 acres, installation of check dams in critical watersheds, and native grass seeding to prevent catastrophic erosion during subsequent winter storms.
+The 2020 Bobcat Fire affected 115,796 acres and required emergency post-fire treatments including hydromulching on 15,000 acres, installation of check dams in critical watersheds, and native grass seeding to prevent catastrophic erosion during subsequent winter storms.
+CAL FIRE recommends immediate post-fire mulching and native seeding on burned slopes exceeding 15% grade.

 Urban Contamination Management

 The California Department of Toxic Substances Control identifies over 5,000 contaminated sites in Los Angeles County, including 75 federal Superfund sites.
-Common contaminants include petroleum hydrocarbons at 25% of former gas station sites, lead paint contamination in pre-1978 residential areas, and industrial solvents near former manufacturing facilities.
+Common contaminants include petroleum hydrocarbons at approximately 25% of former gas station sites, lead paint contamination in pre-1978 residential areas, and industrial solvents near former manufacturing facilities.
+Safe urban gardening requires professional soil testing for lead, petroleum products, and volatile organic compounds before establishing food production.
+Raised bed systems with 6-12 inches of certified organic soil provide the most reliable protective barrier between contaminated native soil and food crops.

 Erosion Control and Slope Stability

-Construction activities expose approximately 10,000 acres annually in Los Angeles County, with erosion rates in developed areas (2-5 tons per acre per year) far exceeding undisturbed natural areas (0.1-0.5 tons per acre per year).
-The Los Angeles County Department of Public Works requires erosion control plans for all projects disturbing more than one acre of soil.
+Construction activities expose approximately 10,000 acres annually in Los Angeles County, with erosion rates in developed areas — 2-5 tons per acre per year — far exceeding those of undisturbed natural areas at 0.1-0.5 tons per acre per year.
+The Los Angeles County Department of Public Works requires erosion control plans for all projects disturbing more than one acre.
+Effective control techniques include hydroseeding with native grass species (achieving 80-90% establishment rates when properly applied), erosion control blankets on slopes exceeding 25% grade, and terracing systems for slopes over 30% grade to reduce surface water velocity.

 Soil Testing and Analysis